Baltimore block party shooting victims include more than a dozen minors, police say - Boston News, Weather, Sports | WHDH 7News

 BALTIMORE (AP) — Gunfire erupted at a block party in Baltimore on Sunday — killing two people, wounding 28 and leaving an extensive crime scene that marred the U.S. holiday weekend, police said.
 Three of the wounded were in critical condition and more than a dozen were under 18.

 The shooting took place just after 12:30 a.m. when at least two people opened fire at a block party in the Brooklyn Homes area in the southern part of the city, said Richard Worley, Baltimore’s acting police commissioner.
 No arrests had been made by late afternoon.
-It wasn’t clear if the shooting was targeted or random, Worley said.
+Worley said it wasn’t clear if the shooting was targeted or random.

 The shooting comes amid gatherings around the country leading up to the July Fourth holiday.
 Elsewhere, a shooting in Kansas left seven people with gunshot wounds and two more victims hospitalized after being trampled as people rushed out of a nightclub early Sunday morning, police there said.